pingcap/blog/observe-distributed-databases-to-discover-unknowns.md

 Many database companies face the problem of evaluating the database with a specific application.
 Traditionally, the information available to them is very limited and is usually obtained by asking questions such as the application's QPS, TPS, read/write ratio, data size, data distribution, table schema, and typical queries to application developers.
 In many cases, these metrics aren't known by the application developers or are too sensitive to share.
 As a result, **judging whether a database fits with an application is difficult**.

 With Key Visualizer, to evaluate whether TiDB matches an application, we only need to record production traffic and use Key Visualizer to observe the cluster status.
-In addition, Key Visualizer's visual report can **offer insights into applications and recommend improvements to the application.
+In addition, Key Visualizer's visual report can **offer insights into applications and recommend improvements to the application**.

 Here we would like to dive a bit deeper into the difference between monitoring and observing a system.
 Monitoring focuses on **known** metrics, such as CPU load, memory, TPS, and QPS.
 However, monitoring has limited value because it only reflects the system for specific scenarios, such as whether the system reaches its capacity.
 But as our systems become more and more complex, we need to **observe** a system that can discover the **unknowns**.